-Landowners can donate harvested deer and people will be able to sign up to receive donated venison through harvest sharing partnerships in either north central or southeastern Minnesota.
-All deer taken during agency culling will also be available for donation.
+People can receive venison through our harvest sharing partnerships in southeastern Minnesota.
+All deer taken during agency culling will be available for donation.

-Some deer will be cut into smaller pieces and boxed.
-Other deer will remain whole.
-Recipients must pick up and process all deer so plan accordingly based on the information received during your call.
+Deer will be cut into standard meat cuts (chops, steaks, roasts) or ground into hamburger and then boxed.
+Recipients must pick up all deer at a specific location so plan accordingly based on the information received during your call.

 How to receive venison

 Anyone who previously signed up and did not yet receive venison will not lose their spot on the list.
 Please note: As of 1/17/2020, the list has 568 people.

 As venison becomes available, likely starting in mid-to-late February, a Minnesota Deer Hunters Association (MDHA) or Bluffland Whitetails Association representative will reach out to people already on the list from last season.

 - 705 people signed up to receive venison.

 - 553 deer were given out throughout all efforts, including special and late hunts, and agency culling.